 - Surgical excision

-Each variety of benign skin lesion has distinctive characteristics.
+Each variety of benign skin lesions has distinctive characteristics.
 Some types tend to appear on certain body parts or to present in a particular pattern on the skin.
-Even so, in many instances benign skin lesions are difficult to distinguish from one another or from some more serious disorder.
+Even so, in many instances, benign skin lesions are difficult to distinguish from one another or from some more serious disorder.
 Therefore, it is always wise to consult with a dermatologist who is a highly trained observer.
-If the doctor has any question, a definitive skin biopsy can be performed.
+If the doctor has any questions, a definitive skin biopsy can be performed.